 Medical secretary: Miss Kate Breslin, Telephone: 01753 540208, Email: firstname.lastname@example.org

-Due to COVID-19 Pandemic, Miss Elwell is offering tele-medicine consultations (e.g. by video or telephone).
+Due to the COVID-19 Pandemic, Miss Elwell is offering remote telemedicine consultations (e.g. by video or telephone) on Wednesdays and Thursdays.

 Diseases, Medical Tests and Treatments